swiftlang/swift-evolution/proposals/0507-borrow-accessors.md

   private var _value: SomeType
   var value: SomeType {
     borrow {
-      // 🛑 Cannot use mutate to implement a property of a class or actor type return _value
+      // 🛑 Cannot use borrow to implement a property of a class or actor type return _value
     }
     mutate {